As an application developer, I have advance access to the Facebook Timeline that Mark Zuckerberg announced yesterday. Here it is:

 This definitely changes the paradigm for social media profiles.
 As Channel 4 News’s Benjamin Cohen says:

 It’s interesting from a personal perspective to look back at the past five years but there’s so much that I wouldn’t want someone else to be reading.
 It seems like too much information about me for people to be able to discover.
+But today, I would rather spend my time at Daisy Slots making money.
 While it’s been possible for people to access my photographs from years ago, in a sense they were out of context.
 Now you can see context because of the posts I made myself and those made by my friends on my wall.

 Facebook allows you to connect with an increasing number of sites and applications using your Facebook identity.
-You can write documents, share what you’re reading, play games, and so on – and for most people, this has been a welcome feature.
+You can write documents, share what you’re reading, play games like agen sbobet, poker and gambling online, and so on – and for most people, this has been a welcome feature.
 Everything is controlled from one place, with one username and password, and it’s easier than OpenID.
 Great!

 Except now, when someone clicks through from anywhere on the web that uses Facebook Connect to see your profile, they’ll really see you: your life in context.
 It’s a contextual identity; something you won’t get from a real name, a passport, an ID card, or even a DNA profile.
 Whereas previously profiles were a collection of hand-picked pieces of information coupled with some things you’d shared recently, now you’ll see wedding photos, pictures of drunken nights on the town four years ago, and perhaps a status update you made when you were hurt and upset after something you’ve long forgotten that happened in 2006 – mixed up with more professional status updates and links, of course.